Seasonal Salads Around the World 2025

 Instructions:

 1. Clean dandelion leaves and tear into bite sized pieces if the leaves are large.
-Set aside.

 2. Boil the potatoes and drain.